Start Your Free Trial in 30 Seconds

 Before going over your application framework, click the Home link on Caspio’s top menu bar.
 You should see a list of all your apps.

-Caspio enables you to build multiple applications fast, and these apps can be used in different departments.
-You can even become a reseller if you want.
+Caspio enables you to build multiple applications fast to be used in different departments.
 In short, there are a lot of ways to leverage the Caspio platform.

 Tables are the foundation of any app you develop inside Caspio.
 This is where all your data is going to reside.

 After making sure that your tables from Excel are already imported, hover your cursor on demo_tbl_sales and click Open.
 You’ll see that all the sales data were also transferred.
 They are now sitting inside an online database.

 Once you have the table opened, you can click on each cell to make modifications.
 But to edit your fields, you need to click on Table Design.